aidanawong/reaction-diffusion-growing-domain/README.md

 ### Utility parameters
 - `steps` is the number of calculation steps between recording data for plotting it (i.e. the greater the steps, the lower the resolution).
 - `n_steps` is the number of times the simulation runs for the number of `steps` (i.e. the tot.al number of calculations will be `n_steps * steps`)
-- Also, the boundary conditions `bc` can be either `neumann` for Neumann conditions or `dirichlet` for Dirichlet conditions.
+- Also, the boundary conditions `bc` can be either `neumann` for Neumann/zero flux conditions or `dirichlet` for Dirichlet conditions.
 - Change `labels` for the labels for each variable.
 - Change `cmaps` for different colour maps.
 - If True, `flipx` makes the x-axis run from the maximum (`T`) to minimum (zero) as one goes from left to right.